 In addition, Mr. Hicks has addressed the difficulties overseas voters have when requesting and returning their ballots, such as dealing with foreign IP addresses and issues with timely ballot delivery.
 He worked with key states to set up a help desk.
 Now, overseas voters receive an email response directing them to the help desk to obtain their ballots.

-He serves as the designated federal officer for the Board of Advisors, which reviews the voluntary voting systems guidelines.
+He serves as the designated federal officer for the Board of Advisors.

 Mr. Hicks is a frequent speaker at conferences in the United States and overseas on issues such as voter access and cybersecurity.